bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `LS` is an old command for setting a pulse programmer loop value.
 It has been replaced with the `LOOP` command and is currently simply an alias to it.
 As such `LOOP` should be used in place of `LS`.
+### LST
+Define list value

+Category: Lists

+Format: `LST` nam pos val

+Defaults: temp 1 current

+Description:
+`LST` is an old command for defining list values.
+It has been replaced with the `DFNLST` command and is currently simply an alias to it.
+As such `DFNLST` should be used in place of `LST`.
 ### LSTDP
 Define list from display